katunopolis/vibe-faveo/project-structure.md

 ## Deployment
 The project is configured for deployment on Railway with the following considerations:
 - Environment variables must be properly set in the Railway dashboard:
-  - DB_HOST, DB_DATABASE, DB_USERNAME, DB_PASSWORD (for database connection)
+  - MySQL connection variables are automatically set when linking MySQL service
   - APP_URL (for application URL)
   - PORT (automatically provided by Railway)
 - The health check path is set to `/public/health.php` in railway.toml
 - The start command is set to `/usr/local/bin/bootstrap.sh` to ensure proper initialization
 - The bootstrap script automatically configures Apache to use the correct port
-- If you encounter persistent issues, check Railway logs for specific error messages
+- If you encounter persistent issues:
+  - Check Railway logs for specific error messages
+  - Visit /public/db-connect-fix.php to diagnose and fix database connection issues
+  - Visit /public/db-test.php to see detailed connection diagnostics

 ## Testing
 - Unit tests should be run before deployment